Thomas-Chan-2019/AG1321-Project/README.md

 # AG1321-Project
 Classification Project for KTH Course AG1321 - Remote Sensing Technology

+## Implementations on Unsupervised Classification Approach.
+This repo was originally planned to explore ML algorithm methods using resources out of the Google Earth Engine (GEE).
+An initial setup for 'geemap' to act as intermediate interfacing for image importations was done, and the Unsupervised Classification was implemented here, to be found in [`unsupervised.ipynb`](unsupervised.ipynb).

+For the Supervised Classification, find the code implementation at GEE: https://code.earthengine.google.com/2f1418c7a9ed02aa9057f371505aa796 .

 ## Installations
 Install Anaconda or Miniconda (preferable) via the link below: https://docs.conda.io/projects/miniconda/en/latest/index.html#quick-command-line-install